hasauino/rrt_exploration/README.md

 And topic names should be like: ```/robot_1/odom```,  ```/robot_1/map```,  ```/robot_1/base_scan```, ..etc.

 ### 3.4.
 Setting up the navigation stack on the robots
 The ```move_base_node``` node, which brings up the navigation stack on the robot, must be running.
 This package (rrt_exploration) generates target exploration goals, each robot must be able to receive these points and move towards them.
 This is why the navigation stack is needed.
+Additionally, each robot must have a global and local cost maps.
+All of these are proivded from the ```move_base_node```.
 ## 4. Nodes
 There are 3 types of nodes; nodes for detecting frontier points in an occupancy grid map, a node for filtering the detected points, and a node for assigning the points to the robots.
 The following figure shows the structure:
 ![alt text](https://github.com/hasauino/storage/blob/master/pictures/fullSchematic.png "overview of the exploration strategy")